Hardware

 Run the bandwidth check at Speed Test

-A connection speed of 1.5Mbps or 1500Kbps will give you a reasonably fast connection to the internet and should cause little delay with downloads of large files (such as electronic readings or podcasts) and give you acceptable speeds for low quality audio streams.
-(Satellite, ADSL, 3G, NBN Fixed Wireless)
+A connection/download speed of 1.5Mbps minimum is required for study at UNE.
+This will give you a decent connection to the internet and should cause little delay with downloads of large files (such as electronic readings or podcasts).
+This speed should be sufficient for low quality audio streams.
+(Satellite, ADSL, 3G, NBN Fixed Wireless).

-If you take part in a 2-way conversation (for example in an Adobe Connect classroom or during a Skype for Business meeting) and have to have your video and well as your audio active to participate, an upload speed of about 400kbps is recommended.
+If you take part in a 2-way conversation (for example in an Zoom classroom or during a Teams meeting) and have to have your video and well as your audio active to participate, an upload speed of about 400kbps is recommended.